rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

     c.
 From the **Push secret** drop-down menu, select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/how-to-guides/account-management/setup-private-docker-registry/#creating-a-docker-secret).

     d.
-If you want to push the build image, in the **Tag Name** field, type a tag name for the build.
-The tag name is appended after the trigger name and is used just as a reference to the build.

-    e.
 Optionally, to pull a secured docker image to the docker file, click the **Docker Pull secret** toggle button and select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/how-to-guides/account-management/setup-private-docker-registry/#creating-a-docker-secret).

-    f.
+    e.
 Click **Next**.
   ![goo](/images/core-concepts/builds/build-creation/docker-push-secret.png?classes=border,shadow&width=30pc)